Ms. Venegas has been using origami to make rosettes and medallions since 2003. She shares art/craft techniques and ideas online.

 Making a Rosette

 To assemble glue the zig zag wedges on a circle of paper.
-Fold your circle in fours to find the center.
+Fold your backing circle into fours to find the center.

 I show the assembly below with circles cut with fancy scissors.